-Efforts to Establish a Comprehensive Legal Framework for Investment at the WTO
+(ii) Efforts to Establish a Comprehensive Legal Framework for Investment at the WTO

-WTO investment disciplines are found in the TRIMs Agreement and the

-GATS, but both deal with particular areas or particular aspects of investment.
+WTO investment disciplines are found in the TRIMs Agreement and the GATS, but both of these deal with particular areas or particular aspects of investment.
 There is currently no comprehensive multilateral legal framework that covers investment disciplines.

-As we have noted, the OECD was negotiating a comprehensive, legallybinding Multilateral Agreement on Investment (MAI) that would liberalize investment and provide protection for foreign investments.
-However, it is said that the level of commitments to be included in the Agreement was too high for developing countries; doubts were expressed regarding how many developing countries would actually join.
+As we have noted, the OECD was negotiating a comprehensive, legally-binding Multilateral Agreement on Investment (MAI) that would liberalize investment and provide protection for foreign investments.
+However, it is said that the level of commitments to be included in the agreement was too high for developing countries and there were doubts about how many developing countries would actually join.

-The WTO Singapore Ministerial Conference of December 1996 therefore decided to establish a Working Group on the Relationship between Trade and Investment so that countries could examine the need for comprehensive investment rules in which the developing countries as well as the developed countries could participate.
+The WTO Singapore Ministerial Conference of December 1996 therefore decided to establish a Working Group on the Relationship between Trade and Investment so that countries could examine the need for comprehensive investment rules in which the developing countries participate as well as the developed countries.

-The Working Group initially had a deadline of the end of 1998, but the General Council decided to expand that so that the Group could move from basic studies of investment-related issues ("implications of the relationship between trade and investment for development and economic growth", "economic relationship between trade and investment", and "stock-taking and analysis of existing international instruments") to something closer in nature to investment rules ("merits and demerits of investment rules", and "definition of investment").
+The Working Group initially had a deadline of the end of 1998, but the General Council decided to expand that so that the Group could move from basic studies of investment-related issues ("implications of the relationship between trade and investment for development and economic growth," "economic relationship between trade and investment," and "stock-taking and analysis of existing international instruments") to something closer in nature to investment rules ("merits and demerits of investment rules," and "definition of investment").
 Broad-based analytical studies continue.

 The third Ministerial Meeting, which was held in Seattle in November 1999, discussed initiation of investment rule negotiations as part of the new round.
-However, negotiations were unable to reach an agreement on starting the round itself; consequently no conclusion was reached on the negotiation of investment rules.
+However, negotiations were unable to reach an agreement on starting the round itself, and consequently, there was also no conclusion on the negotiation of investment rules.

 The TRIMs Agreement requires Members to notify the WTO of any TRIMs they employ that are inconsistent with the agreement.
-So far, 27 Members have notified the WTO of such measures.
+So far, 24 Members have notified the WTO of such measures.
 Figure 8-3 details the TRIMs that have been notified to the WTO.
 Most are local content requirements in the automotive and agricultural sectors.